 PURRO recommends: Oil filters – how are they constructed and when should we change them?

 It is hard to imagine modern combustion engines without an oil filter.
-Lubrication system is the basis of engine operation, providing proper operation conditions.
+The lubrication system is the basis of engine operation, providing proper operating conditions.
 Despite the engine oil works in a closed circuit, purifying it is a must.
 Specialists from PURRO explain the construction of an oil filter and the specificity of its operation.

 Construction of an oil filter

-Though in some makes of a car (e.g., BMW) one replaces only an oil filter cartridge, most of the filters have similar construction.
-It is a small metal box with a seal, turned onto a threaded stub-pipe.
-Inside the box we can find a corrugated filter paper or filter fibre.
-It is winded over a metal core, which makes the filter more stable and prevents accidental tear of the filtering material.
-In order to be sure, that the filter plays its role properly, it is worth to reach only for proven top-quality products.
+Though in some makes of car (e.g., BMW) one replaces only an oil filter cartridge, most of the filters have similar construction.
+It is a small metal box with a seal, turned onto a threaded stub pipe.
+Inside the box, we can find a corrugated filter paper or filter fibre.
+It is winded over a metal core, which makes the filter more stable and prevents accidental tearing of the filtering material.
+To be sure, that the filter plays its role properly, it is worth reaching only for proven top-quality products.
 PURRO fits this assumption perfectly.

-Important element of an oil filter is a return valve.
+An important element of an oil filter is a return valve.
 It prevents the oil from dripping back to the oil sump and ensures constant and proper content of oil in the filter.
 Thanks to such a solution, the oil duct is immediately filled with lubricant.
 This allows avoiding the so-called dry start, which in unfavourable conditions might lead to breaking the oil film in the engine.
-It is worth remembering that metal elements of an engine do not rub one another, but they are sliding on a thin engine oil film when the engine is working.
-If one removes the film, the result be violent increase of temperature of the elements of the engine and its seizure.
+It is worth remembering that the metal elements of an engine do not rub one another, but they are sliding on a thin engine oil film when the engine is working.
+If one removes the film, the result is a violent increase in temperature of the elements of the engine and its seizure.

 Safety valve in an oil filter